 Waivers

-No Waiver by either Seller or Buyer of any default of the other under this Contract shall operate as a waiver of any future default, whether of like or different character or nature.
+No Waiver by either Seller or Buyer of any default of the other under the Contract shall operate as a waiver of any future default, whether of like or different character or nature.

 Binding Nature; Assignment As Security

-This Contract shall be binding upon and inure to the benefit of the successors and assigns, or the heirs, administrators, or executors, of the Parties hereto.
-Either Party hereto may assign its right, title and interest in, to and under this Contract, including without limitation, any and all renewals, extensions, amendments, and/or supplements herein, to any individual, bank, trustee, company or corporation as security for any notes, bonds, or other obligations or securities of such assignor; provided, however, that no such assignment shall in any way operate to enlarge, alter or change any obligation of the other Party hereto.
+The Contract shall be binding upon and inure to the benefit of the successors and assigns, or the heirs, administrators, or executors, of the Parties hereto.
+Either Party hereto may assign its right, title and interest in, to and under the Contract, including without limitation, any and all renewals, extensions, amendments, and/or supplements herein, to any individual, bank, trustee, company or corporation as security for any notes, bonds, or other obligations or securities of such assignor; provided, however, that no such assignment shall in any way operate to enlarge, alter or change any obligation of the other Party hereto.

 Assignment

-Seller and Buyer each reserve the right to assign this Contract in part or in its entirety to any of their respective Affiliates; however, ultimate responsibility for performance hereunder shall remain with the respective Party hereto.
-Except as otherwise provided in this Contract, this Contract may not be assigned by either Party without the prior written consent of the other Party, which consent shall not be unreasonably withheld.
+Seller and Buyer each reserve the right to assign the Contract in part or in its entirety to any of their respective Affiliates; however, unless otherwise agreed by the Parties in writing, all liability and responsibility for performance hereunder shall remain with the respective Party hereto.
+Except as otherwise provided in the Contract, the Contract may not be assigned by either Party without the prior written consent of the other Party, which consent shall not be unreasonably withheld.

 Notices

-Any notice, request, demand, invoice or statement, provided for in this Contract, except as otherwise herein provided, shall be given in writing, delivered in person or by United States mail, all postage or costs prepaid, or by facsimile to the Parties hereto at the addresses shown below or at such other address as may hereafter be furnished to the other Party in writing:
+Any notice, request, demand, invoice or statement, provided for in the Contract, except as otherwise herein provided, shall be given in writing, delivered in person or by United States mail, all postage or costs prepaid, or by facsimile to the Parties hereto at the addresses shown below or at such other address as may hereafter be furnished to the other Party in writing:

 BUYER: Invoices: